LOOSE-LIPS/loose-lips-2.0/src/routes/blog/vhsdeath-love-is-nothing-peripheral-minimal-records/index.md

 description: >-
-  With a modern approach to Synthwave/Coldwave sonics, LOVE IS NOTHING is a nod to the Post-Punk paradigm with a foot in the Electro garden, which can be heard all over the album as well. &nbsp;From VHS&yen;DEATH&#39;s LA LLORONA (LOVE &amp; ALL THE HATE) LP on Peripheral Minimal Records.
-Out now on digital &#8211; Order: https://vhsxdeath.bandcamp.com/album/peripheral-minimal-records-debut-l-p-la-llorona-love-all-the-hate [...]Read More...
+  With a modern approach to Synthwave/Coldwave sonics, LOVE IS NOTHING is a nod to the Post-Punk paradigm with a foot in the Electro garden, which can be heard all over the album as well. ;From VHS&yen;DEATH;s LA LLORONA (LOVE &amp;
+  ALL THE HATE) LP on Peripheral Minimal Records.
+Out now on digital ; Order: https://vhsxdeath.bandcamp.com/album/peripheral-minimal-records-debut-l-p-la-llorona-love-all-the-hate [...]Read More...
 published: true